A link to reset your password has been sent to your email

 Transfer not provided

-The transfer from and to the railway station in Isernia is included in the package.
-On the day of arrival, the transfer will be at 7:45 p.m., and on departure day, the transfer will be at 9 a.m.

-The Leonardo Express goes to Rome Termini (C:S) twice per hour.
+The transfers from and to the railway station in Isernia are included in the package.
+On the day of arrival, the transfer will be at 7:45 p.m., and on departure day, the transfer will be at 9:00 a.m.
+From Rome/Leonardo da Vinci–Fiumicino Airport (FCO), the Leonardo Express goes to Rome Termini (C:S) twice per hour.
 The journey takes approximately 30 minutes.
 A one-way ticket costs 14 EUR.

 Altavia advises you to buy your ticket to Isernia at the airport, this one-way ticket costs approximately 11 EUR.
 The train’s destination from Rome Termini to Isernia is Campobasso/Termoli.
 Sometimes, it splits up in Montecassino.
 Please make sure that you are in the right carriage.
-Platform 15 is located between 14 and 16; please follow 14 or 16, after 400 meters, you will find platform 15.
+Platform 15 is located between 14 and 16.
+Please follow 14 or 16, after 400 meters, you will find platform 15.

 For this organizer you can guarantee your booking through BookHorseRidingHolidays.com.
 All major credit cards supported.